[navigation]

 Skincare Over Makeup

 Consumers choose to treat skin imperfections rather than hide blemishes.
 Working from home urged people to abandon makeup usage.
-AR technology offers beauty filters in video conferencing tools satisfying the need to look good in front of colleagues.
+AR technology offers beauty filters in video conferencing tools, satisfying the need to look good in front of colleagues.

 However, a self-conscious and health-oriented approach appears when consumers want to have clean and glowing skin without cosmetics.
 Skincare overviews and how-to-treat recommendations now replace makeup video tutorials on how to cover acne.

-Influencers Marketing
+Influencer Marketing

-Influence is a powerful tool in the global beauty industry and is often underestimated.
-Surveys state that up to 67% of buyers seek info about beauty products from social media influencers, and 88% of consumers trust strangers' reviews.
+Surveys state that up to of beauty consumers discover new products through social media and influencer content, and of consumers trust influencer recommendations over traditional brand advertising.
 Generation Z is the major target audience.
 Kylie Jenner is a bright example of influencer marketing in action.

+Collaborating with influencers is definitely one of the beauty marketing trends for 2026.
 Beauty brands should pay attention to who represents their product online.
 It should be 100% a person who aligns with the brand's mission and can sincerely broadcast it to their audience.
 For cosmetics consumers, seeing the desired product in use by real people they trust can instantly lead to a purchase.

 Collaboration with Brands and Celebrities

 e.l.f Cosmetics often launches collabs with food companies.
-In 2021, the beauty brand united with Chipotle, and its unique collection was sold-out within 72
+In 2021, the beauty brand united with Chipotle, and its unique collection was sold-out within 72 hours.

 Hyper-Personalized Approach to Product Choice